Porchetta from the rotisserie

 1. Prepare the pork belly

-2. Prepare the spice mix
+2. Make the spice mix

 Finely chop the garlic.

-3. Fill the porchetta
+3. Fill the Porchetta

-Now roll up the pork belly tightly so that the rind is on the outside.
+Now tightly roll up the pork belly so that the rind is on the outside.

-Grill porchetta on a rotisserie
+Grilling Porchetta on a rotisserie

 • the rind is crispy

-• the core temperature reaches approximately 75–80 °C
+• the core temperature reaches about 75–80 °C

 Then slice and serve.